davidepietrasanta/Netlogo-pong/README.md

 # Netlogo-pong
-Simple netlogo implementation of a learning agent playing pong.+
+Simple netlogo implementation of a learning agent playing pong.

 You can read a survey on "Learning Agents for Pong" [here](https://github.com/davidepietrasanta/Netlogo-pong/blob/main/Learning_Agents_for_Pong__A_Survey.pdf).